 Labeling and GHS compliance – What you need to know

-Ten years after the United Nations agreed to institute a standardized system for hazardous chemical categorizing, documenting, and labeling, we are on the cusp of OSHA publishing the first official pronouncement about GHS.
+Ten years after the United Nations agreed to institute a standardized system for hazardous chemical categorizing, sale documenting, and labeling, we are on the cusp of OSHA publishing the first official pronouncement about GHS.
 Since pronouncement precedes enforcement, this is a good time to start getting up to speed on what is happening and how it can impact your business.

 What is GHS and where did it come from?